-The generic controller assumes that its input actions, REQUEST\CREATE and REQUEST\COMMIT, can occur at any time, and simply records them in the appropriate components of the state.
+The generic controller assumes that its input actions, REQUEST_CREATE and REQUEST_COMMIT, can occur at any time, and simply records them in the appropriate components of the state.
 Once the creation of a transaction has been requested, the controller can create it by producing a CREATE action.
 The precondition of the CREATE action indicates that a given transaction will be created at most once; the effect of the CREATE is to record that the creation has occurred.
 Similarly, the effect of a COMMIT or ABORT action is to record that the action has occurred.
-REPORT\COMMIT, REPORT\ABORT, INFORM\COMMIT and INFORM\ABORT actions can be generated at any time after the corresponding COMMIT and ABORT actions have occurred.
+REPORT_COMMIT, RE-PORT_ABORT, INFORM_COMMIT, and INFORM_ABORT actions can be generated at any time after the corresponding COMMIT and ABORT actions have occurred.
 The precondition for a COMMIT action ensures that a transaction only commits if it has requested to do so, and it has not already completed (committed or aborted).
-The precondition for an ABORT action ensures that a transaction will be aborted only if a REQUEST\CREATE has occurred for it and it has not already completed.
+The precondition for an ABORT action ensures that a transaction will be aborted only if a REQUEST_CREATE has occurred for it and it has not already completed.
 There are no other constraints on when a transaction can be aborted, however.
 For example, a transaction can be aborted while some of its descendants are still running.

 The following lemma follows easily by induction, using simple invariants maintained by the generic controller.
-(E.g., see [4].)
+(See [4].)

-Lemma 33:
+Lemma 33

-- 1. Let T be any transaction name.
-Then the generic controller preserves transaction well-formedness for T. - 2.
-Let X be any object name.
-Then the generic controller preserves generic object well-formedness for X. - 3.
-The generic controller preserves basic database well-formedness.
+- (1) Let T be any transaction name.
+Then the generic controller preserves transaction well-formedness for T. - (2) Let X be any object name.
+Then the generic controller preserves generic object well-formedness for X. - (3) The generic controller preserves basic database well-formedness.

 9.1.4.
-Generic Database
+Generic Database.
 A generic database is the composition of a strongly compatible set of automata indexed by the union of the set of object names and the singleton set $\{GC\}$ (for "generic controller").
-Associated with each object name X is a generic object automaton $G_X$ for X, and associated with the name GC is the generic controller automaton for the system type.
+Associated with each object name X is a generic object automaton G_X for X, and associated with the name GC is the generic controller automaton for the system type.

-Lemma 34: If $\beta$ is a behavior of a generic database, then for every object name X, $\beta$ IX is generic object well-formed.
+LEMMA 34.
+If β is a behavior of a generic database, then for every object name X, $\beta | X$ is generic object well-formed.

-Proof: Let X be an object name.
-Of the components of the generic database, only $G_X$ and the generic controller have external actions $\pi$ for which $object(\pi) = X$ .
-The other components thus trivially preserve generic object well-formedness for X. By explicit assumption, $G_X$ preserves generic object well-formedness for X, and by Lemma 33, the generic controller preserves generic object well-formedness for X. The result follows from Proposition 4.
+PROOF.
+Let X be an object name.
+Of the components of the generic database, only G_X and the generic controller have external actions π for which object(π) = X. The other components thus trivially preserve generic object well-formedness for X. By explicit assumption, G_X preserves generic object well-formedness for X, and by Lemma 33, the generic controller preserves generic object well-formedness for X. The result follows from Proposition 4. \Box

-Lemma 35: Let B be a generic database.
+LEMMA 35.
+Let B be a generic database.
 Then B preserves basic database well-formedness.

-Proof: A simple case analysis.
-The only subtle case is when $\beta\pi$ is a behavior of B, with $\beta$ basic database well-formed and $\pi$ a REQUEST\COMMIT(T,v) event for an access T to X. The argument that $\beta\pi|T$ is transaction well-formed for T depends upon the fact that $\beta\pi|X$ is generic object well-formed for X, as shown in Lemma 34.
+PROOF.
+A simple case analysis.
+The only subtle case is when $\beta\pi$ is a behavior of B, with β basic database well-formed and π a REQUEST_COMMIT(T,v) event for an access T to X. The argument that $\beta\pi|T$ is transaction well-formed for T depends upon the fact that $\beta\pi|X$ is generic object well-formed for X, as shown in Lemma 34. \Box